 The Flat Belly Diet has two phases, a four-day "anti-bloat" phase with specific foods and drinks, and a four-week eating plan during which you eat 1,600 calories a day.
-The Flat Belly Diet emphasizes eating foods that are rich in monounsaturated fatty acids (MUFAs).
-According to the diet's creators, eating food with MUFAs specifically helps you lose belly fat, without exercise.
+The Flat Belly Diet emphasizes eating foods that are rich in monounsaturated fatty acids (MUFAs), which are purported to help you lose belly fat.
 Such foods include olive oil, nuts, seeds, soybeans and avocados.
-MUFAs are an essential part of every meal on the Flat Belly Diet.
+MUFAs are part of every meal on the Flat Belly Diet.
 The diet also encourages you to eat plenty of fruits, vegetables and whole grains.

 Although a quick fix to your weight problem may sound appealing, the reality is that successful, long-term weight loss requires a lifelong commitment to healthy eating and exercise.
 Put your energies into eating a balanced, healthy diet instead of focusing on a single component such as MUFAs.